 A similar effect is done in the Latin-American dub, where "Angie" is voiced by Rocío Prado aka Kodachi Kuno.

 Even before getting a voice actor, Ichiya Vandalay Kotobuki of Fairy Tail is introduced via his silky smooth voice that would make any woman swoon...
 Then he appears in person and is shown to be the defining example of Gonk in the series.
-Then he appears in the anime, and who do they cast to play him?
-Show Hayami*
+Then he appears in the anime, and who's cast to play him?
+Show Hayaminote aka Aizen in Japanese, and Chris Guerreronote the Toriko narrator in English.

 Later comes Panther Lily.
 When first introduced in Edolas, he is a large, imposing feline figure with a deep, gruff voice to match.
 Then he gets sent to Earth-land and gains a Sleep Mode Size no bigger or more adorable than Happy and Carla, yet his voice sounds exactly the same.

-Japan of Axis Powers Hetalia is the smallest (both in height and figure) and most youthful looking of the main 8, but has a relatively deep and mature voice, reflecting his business-like nature and very old age.
-Russia is the opposite; he's the largest of them and has a high, childish voice, highlighting his childish nature (psychopathic or otherwise).
-Though, his signature kolkolkolkol... and a few other lines suggest that he does the voice on purpose and his real voice is rather deep.
+Japan of Axis Powers Hetalia is the shortest and slimmest of the main 8 characters and has a very youthful appearance, but his voice is rather deep and mature, reflecting his business-like nature and very old age.
+Russia the Psychopathic Manchild is sort of the opposite; he's by far the largest of them yet has a high, childish voice, but he also looks cutesy.
+However, his signature kolkolkolkol... and a few other lines suggest that he does the voice on purpose and his real voice is rather deep, or at least that he has a ton of range.

 It should be noticed that Japan was originally given a rather light voice in the CD dramas, but later Hiroki Takahashi resorted to using a deeper tone.
 Heck, his first seiyuu ever (in the Flower of Iris CD) was a lady.